CIT28/JosephL-Pri/relating/README.md

 intersect will return the one thing that both tables have in common.
 Union takes a set of tables and combines them.
 Except will only return what you ask for for example the longlist .db you could return a list that names only the aithors and none of the translator.
 This would even exclude authors that are translators as well.

+## 'Groups'
+Groups are used to find answers to set in tables. say you want to find the rating of your favorite movie.
+A group by will make a set of data of thiose revies and if you use the correct set of keys you can find the average, sum and which movies got the nmost reviews
+The use iof the key word having can help you find a certain set of answer you were looking for .Like if you wanted reviews with more than five starts .It woudl say HAVING "average rating" > 5.0 .